m3trik/Scripts_portable/docs/README.md

 * handle coordinates to populate ui at cursor position.

-* construct an overlay for paint events.

 ## tk_childEvents:
 ######
 *event handling for child widgets.*

+## tk_overlay:
+######
+*tracks cursor position and ui hierarchy to generate paint events that overlay the main widget.*

 ## tk_switchboard:
 ######
+*contains a master dictionary for widget related info as well as convienience classes for interacting with the dict.*

-* get dynamic ui files relative to folder location.
+* gets dynamic ui files relative to folder location.

-* build connection dict for each class with it's corresponding signals and slots.
+* constructs a connection dict for each class with it's corresponding signals and slots.

-* construct signal connections.
+* handles general signal connections.

 ## tk_slots_: